-There are two perspectives you can approach the question.
-First, purely from a functionality point of view and the second perspective from a vehicle safety aspect where we potentially risk causing damage.
-With that being said, there are certain situations where you should never reverse in 4-wheel drive mode.
-We will discuss this in more detail as well as how a 4-wheel-drive system functions.
+There are certain situations where you should never reverse in 4-wheel drive mode.
+We will discuss this in more detail as well as how 4-wheel-drive systems function.

-When four-wheel drive is engaged, both the front and rear axles receives the vehicles available torque and power which is split 50/50.
+When four-wheel drive is engaged, both the front and rear axles receive the vehicle’s available torque and power which is split 50/50.
 This allows all four wheels to propel the vehicle forward.
-This is achieved by the rear wheels pushing and front wheels pulling simultaneously.
+This is achieved by the rear wheels pushing and the front wheels pulling simultaneously.

-As previously stated, four-wheel drive functions exactly the same in reverse as it does going forward.
-The rules of 4WD driving still apply exactly the same.
-Armed with this knowledge, what are some of the driving surfaces you would typically avoid when reversing while still in four-wheel drive?
+As previously stated, four-wheel-drive functions the same in reverse as it does going forward.
+The rules of 4WD driving still apply the same.
+Armed with this knowledge, what are some of the driving surfaces you would typically avoid when reversing while still in 4WD mode?

 You want to avoid engaging 4WD in any high traction surface.